JackLawhorn/Heavens-Above-Gardens-Below/Posts/Founding of Omphalos, the City of Gardens.md

 ---

 A City all their own and under the protection of their own, no longer relying on the Sun Elves of the Legion, such was the precipice of the [[Later Heliotropic Age|First Golden Age]] of humanity.
-With the Signaltower completed and their wards having found their place in the world, the Legion was free to continue the March and their divine quest through the [[lands to the south]].
+With the Signaltower completed and their wards having found their place in the world, the Legion was free to continue the March and their divine quest through the [[Lands to the south]].